kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 It is more instructive if we have meaningful use-cases to illustrate why and how these conversions arise, and what command invocations get the job done.
 So let us set to.

-We invoke ImageMagick's `convert` function not only to convert from one format to another but also to accomplish cropping, image-resizing, and [montaging](https://www.thefreedictionary.com/montage).
+We invoke ImageMagick's `convert` function not only to convert from one format to another but also to accomplish cropping, image-resizing, making the background transparent, and [montaging](https://www.thefreedictionary.com/montage).

 ### Test image